bharat/haller/README.md

 Fun with Nanoleaf Aurora

 ## What is it?
-Haller is a wrapper around https://github.com/software-2/nanoleaf that provides some additional, higher level functionality to control your Nanoleaf Aurora
+Haller is a wrapper around https://github.com/bharat/nanoleaf (a fork of https://github.com/software-2/nanoleaf) that provides some additional, higher level functionality to control your Nanoleaf Aurora

 ## How do I use it?